stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_sycl/README.md

 interface introduced in the `psykal_cpp` version.

-SYCL is a Khronos Standard for Performance Portable C++, several implementations of these standard are available.
+SYCL is a Khronos Standard for Performance Portable C++, several implementations of this standard are available.
 This code aims to be compliant with the standard and usable from any SYCL implementation but it has been developed using the Intel OneAPI implementation and the correct compilation with other implementations is not guaranteed.